 Each District component shall elect Alternate Delegates who may serve in the absence of a Delegate.

-The Secretary of each District Society shall file with the Secretary of this Society, September 30 before the Annual Session of the House, the names of the Delegates and Alternates elected by the District vote.
+The Secretary of each District Society shall file with the Secretary of this Society, at least 60 days before the Annual Session of the House, the names of the Delegates and Alternates elected by the District vote.